Early Childhood Classes

 - Stepping Tones

 This class presents various activities to foster children’s independent musical development.
 Children will combine movement with instruments and song to create simple ensembles and musical stories.
 Children’s literature is a key component, and classes incorporate folk songs and repertoire from the United States and other cultures.
 Each week the students are invited to bring an item from home relating to that week’s theme; these items are then incorporated into the day’s musical experiences.
 Books and music will be recommended for families to continue the weekly themes at home.
 Children attend the class on their own, with families returning for the last few minutes of each session to share in group music making.
-Materials fee includes a CD and two folk rhythm instruments.
+Materials fee includes 2 CDs recorded by the Early Childhood faculty, 2 songbooks, a tote bag, a music folder for all class handouts, and three folk rhythm instruments.

 - Musical Gateways